- Salary

 Now that you are officially a breadwinner, it’s the perfect time to get a handle on your financial future.

-With that in mind, PARO has created this primer: it includes useful tools, links and basic information that will demystify the world of personal finance and help you understand your options for everything from filing taxes to paying down your debt.
-It’s not meant to replace professional advice; rather, consider it as a guide to the choices that await you.
+With that in mind, PARO has created this primer for medical residents.* It includes useful tools, links and basic information that will demystify the world of personal finance and help you understand options for everything from filing taxes to buying life insurance, to choosing a financial advisor.

 INCOME & SAVING